whatwedo/docker-base-images/README.md

 # whatwedo - Docker Base Images

-We at [whatwedo](https://whatwedo.ch/) are slowly going away from traditional application hosting to the approach of using Docker containers.
-For this reason we built several docker images.
+We at [whatwedo](https://whatwedo.ch/) are building and deploying all applications using Docker containers.
+For this reason we built some basic docker images.
 They are available on [Dockerhub](https://hub.docker.com/u/whatwedo/).
 You can use them easily in your own projects.

 ## Images